a1928375/Parsing/README.md

         finds that out very early, so that probably won't be the example of poor performance you're looking for.

         Hint 4: Think about the concept from class that gave us the most difficulty when parsing and interpreting natural languages and computer languages alike.
 If you can think of such a thing, try to put a lot of it in your counter-example!

+(5) Terrible Tuples:  In this problem you will use context-free grammars to specify some expression for part of a new programming language.
+We will specify tuples and lists, as in Python.
+We will consider four types of expressions.

+    (i) An expression can be a single NUMBER token.
+In this case, your parser should return ("number",XYZ) where XYZ is the value of the
+    NUMBER token.

+    (ii) An expression can be LPAREN expression RPAREN .
+In this case, your parser should return the value of the expression inside the parentheses.

+    (iii) An expression can be LPAREN "a list of more than one comma-separated expressions" RPAREN.
+This should remind you of tuples in
+    Python:

+               (1,2,3)

+The inner expressions are (i) (ii) and (iii), and they are separated by commas.
+In this case, your parser should return ("tuple", ...) where ... is a list of the child expression values.
+For example, for (1,2) you should return ("tuple",[("number",2),("number",3)]).

+    (iv) An expression can be LBRACKET "a list of one or more comma-separated expressions" RBRACKET.
+This should remind you of lists in
+    Python:

+               [7,8,9]

+These parse exactly like tuples, except that they use square brackets instead of parentheses, and singleton lists like [7] are valid.
+Your parser should return ("list", ...) as above, so [7,8] would return ("list",[("number",7),("number",8)]).